csci-1301/csci-1301.github.io/docs/software_install.md

 ### Installing Anything Anywhere

-If the IDE you would like to adopt is not available for your operating system, you can use a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager to run a linux-based distribution or a Windows image on top of your operating system.
+If the IDE you would like to adopt is not available for your operating system, you can use a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager to execute a linux-based distribution or a Windows image on top of your operating system.

 For this, and regardless of your current operating system, you will need a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager.